 “Blocking the entry of these cells that cause inflammation and preventing the loss of resident macrophages in the lung may be a therapeutic strategy for treating the disease and other viral lung diseases,” the researchers say, in a report published on the official website of Mount Sinai Hospital.

 During the study, blood and lung fluid samples were collected from healthy controls and 583 COVID-19 patients admitted to Mount Sinai Hospital.
-The researchers used serum proteins and immune cell phenotyping to compare the immune responses of the two groups and identify potential causes of disease severity that could predict which patients are most at risk and guide new treatment protocols.
+The researchers used serum proteins and immune cell phenotyping to compare the immune responses of the two groups and identify potential causes of disease severity that might predict which patients are most at risk and guide new treatment protocols.

 The researchers found that the severity of COVID-19 was associated with a shift in the specialized functions of various groups of macrophages in the lung, and this may explain in part why older adults, who have fewer compensatory lung-resident macrophages, can produce more blood-derived inflammatory macrophages.
 They may be at risk of severe diseasesay the researchers.